- As low as $680/Night

 The Low Tide is a clean, comfortable, and curated home in a peaceful neighborhood close to downtown Charleston, the airport, attractions, and beaches.

 Featuring a hot tub, fire pit, and ping pong table, this single-level home offers fast WiFi, hotel-like amenities, and privacy.
-The calming marsh serves as a calming backdrop to any gathering at this home, which was refreshed in 2022.
+The peaceful marsh serves as a calming backdrop to any gathering at this home, which was modernized in 2022.

 Charleston County Permit No. ZSTR-10-22-00596